 THE FIRST MOTORIZED TREADMILL WAS CREATED IN 1952

-In the 1950s through ‘60s, American cardiologists Dr. Robert Bruce and Dr. Kenneth Cooper performed research to show treadmills could be used to measure cardiac function of patients and diagnose conditions in a way they previously were unable to do.
+In the 1950s through ‘60s, American cardiologist Dr. Robert Bruce and preventive medicine physician Dr. Kenneth Cooper performed research to show treadmills could be used to measure cardiac function of patients and diagnose conditions in a way they previously were unable to do.
 This was also boosted by Cooper’s 1968 book, “Aerobics,” which lifted up running as a popular health trend.
 These research studies helped create the explosion of treadmills being used as gym and at-home cardio equipment today.

 SOME TREADMILLS HAVE SEATS